A-Gr33n/Milestone-Project-1/README.md

      ### Lighthouse
-     Lighthouse was used in chrome dev tools to check the performance, best practices and accessibility.
+     Lighthouse was used in chrome dev tools to check the Performance, Best Practices and Accessibility.
 Screenshots are documented in the images folder showing the websites' progress.
+     <p> Testing each attribute there were errors that needed to be solved.

+     #### Perfomance
+   * Images where not properly sized,
+    <p> solution: Images were compressed in TinyPNG

+   * Images were serve in next-gen formats,
+     <p> solution: Images were compressed in TinyPNG
+   * render- blocking needed to be eliminated,
+     <p> solution: Script element was in the body element which needed to be
+     in head element.
+   * preconnect was required
+     <p> solution: Preconnect link was put in head element
+   * images need to be efficiently encoded.
+     <p> solution: Images were optimized by TinyPng

+   #### Asccessibilty

+  * links did not have a discernible name.
+(Did not link text for social links)
+      <p> solution: All social links are now linked to there page.
+  * the heading elements were not in a sequentially-descending order.
+      <p> solution: Changed heading size in footer to follow logical order.

+  #### Best Practices
+  *   Diplays images with incorrect aspect ratio
+      <p> solution: Changed image size in CSS which and changed the image's width and height attributes in the HTML.